MonashBI/xnat-eeg-upload/README.rst

 XNAT EEG Upload
 ===============

-A simple interactive script for upload EEG data to XNAT
+A simple interactive script for uploading EEG/COG data to XNAT

 Installation